NBCUniversal CEO Steve Burke to step down next year

 By Kenneth Li

-Dec 13 (Reuters) - NBCUniversal Chief Executive Steve Burke will step down next year and be replaced by NBCUniversal Film and Entertainment Chairman Jeff Shell, a source familiar with the matter said on Friday.
+Dec 13 (Reuters) - NBCUniversal Chief Executive Steve Burke will step down next year and will be replaced by NBCUniversal Film and Entertainment Chairman Jeff Shell, a source familiar with the matter said.

-The executive shuffle comes as the Comcast Corp-owned CMCSA.O news and entertainment company prepares to wade into the streaming war with a new advertising-supported service, Peacock.
-It will be one of the last entrants in an industry occupied by tech and media giants Netflix Inc NFLX.O, Apple Inc AAPL.O and Walt Disney Co DIS.N.
-AT&T Inc T.N is set to launch its HBO Max streaming service next May.
+The executive shuffle comes as the Comcast Corp-owned CMCSA.O news and entertainment company prepares to wade into the streaming war with a new advertising-supported service, Peacock, as one of the last entrants in an industry occupied by tech and media giants Netflix Inc NFLX.O, Apple Inc AAPL.O and Walt Disney Co DIS.N.
+AT&T Inc T.N is also set to launch its HBO Max streaming service next May.

-Peacock is expected to launch in April; NBCUniversal is expected to discuss it at an investor and press meeting in January.
+Peacock, which NBCUniversal is expected to discuss at an investor and press meeting in January, is expected to launch in April.

-Burke, whose contract ends August 2020, is not expected to seek another job at Comcast nor will he go to another company, the source said, shooting down speculation that he was considering a role at Comcast, possibly to run UK-based pay TV service Sky.
+Burke, whose contract ends August 2020, is not expected to seek another role at Comcast nor will he go to another company, the source said, shooting down speculation he was considering a role at Comcast, possibly to run UK-based pay TV service Sky.

-An NBCUniversal representative declined to comment.
+An NBCUniversal representative was not immediately reachable for comment.
 The executive move was first reported by Variety.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.